 Businesses can use the Toolkit for food businesses and the glossary of key terms to familiarize themselves with the SFCR requirements.
-CFIA recommends businesses to sign up with My CFIA, a web-tool dedicated to facilitating interactions between CFIA and companies, including requests for licenses, permits, registrations and various certificates.
+CFIA recommends businesses sign up with My CFIA, a web-tool dedicated to facilitating interactions between CFIA and companies, including requests for licenses, permits, registrations, and various certificates.

-FAS/Canada strongly recommends all U.S. companies currently doing business in Canada to consult their business partners regarding possible impacts of SFCR on their business operations.
 Companies evaluating business opportunities in Canada should become familiar with SFCR requirements as they develop prospective business plans.